7 Intro to ggplot

 We want our chart titles to be MORE THAN A LABEL … they should communicate something and further the story we are trying to tell with the plot.
 They should have a verb!
 If we were telling a story here, we might try: Flippers longer on heavier penguins.

 Our subtitles should provide the context necessary to understand what we are looking at and why.
 The combination of the title and subtitle should stand alone to tell enough of this story that we don’t have to go elsewhere (like story) to understand it.
-A journalistic model might be something like this: Dr. Kristen Gorman studied three species of penguins at the Palmer Long-Term Ecological Research station in Antarctica between 2007 and 2009, recording basic biographical measurements nearly 350 animals.
+A journalistic model might be something like this: Dr. Kristen Gorman studied three species of penguins at the Palmer Long-Term Ecological Research station in Antarctica between 2007 and 2009, recording basic biographical measurements for nearly 350 animals.

 7.4.9 Themes

 You can change just about anything on a ggplot chart if you know the function and arguments to describe it.
-The cheetsheet shows a lot of them, but it can get really dense.

-Let’s show that here.
+Let’s show some here.

 ggplot(